Roosevelt 10 Things You Need to Know

 E. Automated External Defibrillator (AED) device is available when the need arises.
 An AED is a device that delivers an electric shock to the heart.
 For a person who has just experienced a sudden cardiac arrest, the electrical shock from an AED may help save the person's life.
 Persons on the Emergency Response Team in each school have received CPR and AED training through the American Red Cross.
 These responders will bring the AED to emergency calls in the building.

 We need your cooperation in putting this plan in effect for each child.
 Please ensure that the emergency contact information on your child's Student Information Card and emergency contact information on Infinite Campus is accurate.
-Failure to provide the school with emergency contact information or with any other necessary up-to-date information will give the school district authority to provide emergency care as needed according to school-approved procedures.
+Failure to provide the school with emergency contact information or with any other necessary up-to-date information will give the school district authority to provide emergency care as needed according to school approved procedures.

 Fire drills are held once a month.
 We are able to evacuate the building in less than 2 minutes during these drills.
 Disaster drills (tornado) and lockdown drills are held in the fall and spring.
 Students are assigned a place in the building with their classmates and are taught how to assume a safe position in the event of such an emergency.
 Lockdowns are practiced twice a year with the staff and students.
-In a case of a lockdown, students will be kept at school and released when the "all clear" has been given by the municipal authorities.
+In the case of a lockdown, students will be kept at school and released when the "all clear" has been given by the municipal authorities.

 Campus Messenger will serve as our primary means of notification to let parents know when students will be released.